alexcalaca/technical-articles-alexandrecalaca/ckz96hsuk0mi8bbs1hsat3oys.md

-## In Ruby, why does my division return an integer instead of a decimal value?
+## Ruby: Why does my division return an integer instead of a decimal value?

 ### Greetings
 Hey,  It's Alexandre Calaça here.
 Hope you're fine.